Spicy Skinny Margarita

 Do mezcal and tequila only come from Mexico?

-Yes, similar to the labeling of Champagne, bottles labeled mezcal or tequila must come from certain regions of Mexico.
+Yes, similar to the labeling of Champagne or Prosecco, bottles labeled mezcal or tequila must come from certain regions of Mexico.
 However, distilleries in other regions of the world are working hard to create other agave-based spirits.

 Once you’ve made and strained your chili pepper-infused tequila, you can store it with your other spirits.
 That is to say, store your spicy tequila in a cool, dark place.